 RFCs produced by the IETF cover many aspects of computer networking.
 They describe the Internet's technical foundations, such as addressing, routing, and transport technologies.
 RFCs also specify protocols like TLS 1.3, QUIC, and WebRTC that are used to deliver services used by billions of people every day, such as real-time collaboration, email, and the domain name system.

-Depending on their maturity level and what they cover, RFCs may have different statuses: Internet Standard, Proposed Standard, Best Current Practice, Experimental, Informational, and Historic
+Only some RFCs are standards.
+Depending on their maturity level and what they cover, RFCs are labeled with different statuses: Internet Standard, Proposed Standard, Best Current Practice, Experimental, Informational, and Historic.

 RFCs usually begin as Internet-Drafts (I-Ds) written by an individual or a small group.
 In the IETF, these are then usually adopted by a working group, and improved and revised.
 Less often, I-Ds are considered within the IETF as “individual submissions” sponsored by an Area Director.
 While not every I-D becomes an RFC, a well-defined set of processes (also documented in RFCs) guides the consideration and progression of a document.
 When they are published, RFCs are freely available online.